 E-mail: [email protected]

-Anthony Drealan is entering his third year as Dakota State University head cross country coach and his second year as DSU's head track and field coach.
+Anthony Drealan is entering his fourth year as Dakota State University head cross country coach and his third year as DSU's head track and field coach.

 In 2014, Drealan guided his men’s cross country squad to their first-ever North Star Athletic Association (NSAA) conference team champions.
 The Trojan men’s cross country team was the first sport at Dakota State University to win a North Star Athletic Association conference team title.